Parental relationships of Triatoma dimidiata in a house in El Cuje, Pueblo Nuevo Viñas, Santa Rosa

 Abstract

-130 T dimidiata individuals were collected from which DNA was extracted from the legs and amplified using short primers or oligonucleotides L1, L4, and H3 from Operan.
-The results of the amplifications allowed the analysis of 14 dominant loci with allelic frequencies between 0.1 and 0.6.
-The number of "full sibling" families (siblings from the same male and female parent) was estimated at 17.
-The number of individuals that formed each family and the number of families reflected a moderate inbreeding and evidenced an intradomiciliary genetic flow.
-Six families were found that were made up of three or more full siblings and 11 families with two or fewer siblings of the same father and mother.
-These 11 families may be pointing to gene flows from abroad and/or
+The work consisted of analyzing, using the Random Amplification of Polymorphic DNA (RAPDs) technique, the kinship relationships in a population of Triatoma dimidiata (Reduvidae, Triatominae) collected from a single human dwelling over the course of a year.
+The selected dwelling was located in the village of El Cuje, Municipality of Pueblo Nuevo Viñas, Department of Santa Rosa.
+This area is considered a highly endemic area for Chagas disease in Guatemala.
+130 T dimidiata individuals were collected, from which leg DNA was extracted and amplified using short primers or oligonucleotides L1, L4, and H3 from the Operan company.
+The amplification results allowed the analysis of 14 dominant loci with allele frequencies between 0.1 and 0.6.
+The number of "full-sib" families (siblings from the same male and female parent) was estimated at 17.
+The number of individuals in each family and the number of families reflected moderate inbreeding and demonstrated intra-household gene flow.
+Six families were found to be made up of three or more full siblings, and 11 families with two or fewer siblings from the same father and mother.
+These 11 families may indicate external gene flow and/or polyandry.
+These results are extremely useful for control purposes, since a population with high inbreeding will be easily controlled by traditional methods.
+This is not the case for a population showing high diversification.
+In the case of T. dimidiata from Pueblo Nuevo Viñas, inbreeding is moderate, indicating a species in the process of diversification.
+These results reveal that control strategies for T. dimidiata must take into account the population movements of the species and the degree of inbreeding in each population.

 Downloads